cloudposse/atmos/website/docs/core-concepts/components/remote-state.md

         # Point to the Terraform component in `components/terraform` folder
         component: infra/vpc
         inherits:
-          # Inherit all settings and variables from the `vpc-defaults` base Atmos component
+          # Inherit all settings and variables from the `vpc/defaults` base Atmos component
-          - vpc-defaults
+          - vpc/defaults
       vars:
         # Define variables that are specific for this component
         # and are not set in the base component
         name: vpc-1
+        ipv4_primary_cidr_block: 10.8.0.0/18
         # Override the default variables from the base component
         vpc_flow_logs_enabled: true
         vpc_flow_logs_traffic_type: "REJECT"